ATTENTION DEFICIT DISORDER

 enough to complete a task, may be more challenging.
 ADHD'ers

-that can feel paralyzing (and depressing).
+system shut-down that can literally feel paralyzing (and depressing).

 HERE'S THE GOOD NEWS . . . !